To qualify for state nomination you must meet all nomination requirements relevant to your situation and occupation.

 5.1 At least one year of skilled work experience in the past three years unless your occupation has a higher work experience requirement.
 Certain exemptions to this requirement may apply to international graduates of South Australia.

-5.2 Skilled work experience is defined as at least 20 hours per week of paid employment in a skilled occupation on the State Nominated Occupation Lists.
+5.2 Skilled work experience is defined as at least 20 hours per week of paid employment in a skilled occupation on the Lists of State Nominated Occupations.
 The skilled work experience does not need to be in your nominated or closely related occupation unless your occupation requires additional work experience (see 5.4 below).

 5.3 Skilled work experience is assessed as being after successful completion of the relevant qualification(s).